zineland/zineland.github.io/content/customization/css.md

-Most of zine element has a semantic class name, such as `zine-brand`, `zine-menu`, `zine-diamond` and etc. You can override the default styles of those classes.
+Most zine element has a semantic class name, such as `zine-brand`, `zine-menu`, `zine-diamond`, etc. You can override the default styles of those classes.

-Here is the customize css file of this website:
+Here is the customize CSS file of this website:

 ```css
 .zine-header {